RenderKit/superbuild/README.md

-# Intel® oneAPI Rendering Toolkit CMake Superbuild
+# Intel® Rendering Toolkit CMake Superbuild

-This CMake script will pull down Intel® oneAPI Rendering Toolkit libraries and build them from source.
+This CMake script will pull down Intel® Rendering Toolkit libraries and build them from source.
 The result is an install directory with everything in it (`CMAKE_INSTALL_PREFIX`).